ayush-agarwal-0502/Placement-guidance-juniors/README.md

 Q Resume -

-A - Uploaded to this repo
+A - Uploaded to this repo - 2 projects , 1 por , some extracurricular to make you look like a human.
+Projects and internship ki story acche se pata honi chahiye.

 Q How to win GDs ?